Desmond J. Scott: Squadron leader

-He was presented with his DFC and bar by King George VI in a ceremony held at Buckingham Palace in November.
-In April 1943, having ended his staff work at Bentley Priory, Scott attended a fighter leader's school and then converted to the Hawker Typhoon.
+He was presented with his DFC and Bar by King George VI in a ceremony held at Buckingham Palace in November.
+In April 1943, having ended his staff work at Bentley Priory, Scott attended a fighter leader's school and then converted to the Hawker Typhoon fighter.
 He returned to operations, joining No. 198 Squadron as a supernumerary for a brief period of time, before being appointed commander of No. 486 Squadron.
 At the time No. 486 Squadron was preoccupied with defensive duties, flying patrols to catch sneak raids mounted by the Luftwaffe.
 Implementing a high standard of discipline, he switched tactics, having the squadron attacking enemy shipping and carrying out offensive fighter-bomber operations over Europe.